Care Synergy Team & Board

 Nate graduated from Brown University in Providence, Rhode Island, with a Bachelor of Arts in Community Health and earned his Master of Science in Social Work from Columbia University, New York.
-Nate is licensed by the State of Massachusetts as a Licensed Independent Clinical Social Worker and has attained certification from the National Association of Social Workers as an Advanced Certified Hospice & Palliative Social Worker.
+Nate is licensed by the State of Colorado as a Licensed Clinical Social Worker (LCSW) and has attained certification from the National Association of Social Workers as an Advanced Certified Hospice & Palliative Social Worker.

 Nate’s wife Leah is a licensed architect and they have two school-age daughters.

 Dawn Darvalics is a healthcare executive with over 18 years of experience in hospice and palliative care.
 Dawn’s career includes working for national hospice and palliative care providers, non-profit community-based hospices, and international consulting firms including KPMG and Arthur Anderson.